Routes List API (List Saved Routes)

 Distance double Total route distance.

-Time int Total route time (seconds, unless your account is configured differently).
+Time int Total route time, usually in seconds unless configured differently.

 SOAP: request examples (multiple languages)#